Notice: Your browser is not supported or outdated so some features of the site might not be available.

 eufy X10 Pro Omni

-Although the eufy X10 Pro Omni is a higher-end and more feature-rich robot vacuum than the eufy Omni C20, the C20 performs better overall.
+Although the eufy X10 Pro Omni is a higher-end and more feature-rich robot vacuum than the eufy Omni C20, complete with an array of hazard avoidance sensors, the C20 performs better overall.
 It delivers better debris pick-up performance on every surface type.
 That said, the Pro Omni is better built.

 eufy L60